Snuffypot11/Whisper-Dictation/README.md

 ## Config.ini

+Created in users app data by main.py on first run.

+`C:\Users\<user>\AppData\Local\WhisperDictation\config.ini`

-Created in users app data by main.py on first run, settings GUI allows easy modification of the below options in the ini file.
+There is a settings GUI if you right click the taskbar icon, that allows easy modification of the below options in the ini file.

 ### WHISPER_API_KEY =